sueszli/osue/README.md

-The pool of OSUE exercises.
-Assignments/specifications are maintained here.
+The pool of OSUE exercises / assignments / specifications.

 Topics include (but are not limited to):
 * C programming basics